croct-tech/export-client-node/README.md

 The `exportUsers` method exports users from the workspace associated with the API key, optionally filtered by a time window relative to the user's last modified time.

-The following example demonstrates how to export sessions in batches of 100:
+The following example demonstrates how to export profiles in batches of 100:

 ```ts
 import {Configuration, ExportApi} from '@croct/export';